FOSSBilling/FOSSBilling/CONTRIBUTING.md

     * 🐛 when fixing a bug
     * 🔒 when dealing with security
     * ⬆️ when upgrading dependencies
+    * :sparkles: when it is a new feature

 ### PHP Styleguide